jina-ai/docs/chapters/my_first_jina_app/index.md

 ### Simplify the code

-The `crafter` Pod splits each entry of our dataset into individual sentences.
-Our dataset is already in sentences, so this Pod is redundant.
+The `crafter` Pod splits each Document in our input file into seperate sentences.
+Our Documents are already in sentences anyway, so this Pod is redundant.
 Let's remove it:

 ```sh
 rm -f pods/craft.yml
 ```

-Also remove those Pods from `flows/index.yml` and `flows/query.yml`.
+Also remove those Pod entries from `flows/index.yml` and `flows/query.yml`.

 ### Enable incremental indexing